 There are two statutory appendices in the New Curriculum on Spelling and on Vocabulary, Grammar and Punctuation.
 Spellings are taught weekly and form part of the Guided Reading carousel of activities.
 Spellings are sent home in children’s Spelling and Reading Journal for them to learn and at the end of the week there is a weekly spelling test.
 Grammar and punctuation is taught as part of the literacy lesson.
 Grammar and Punctuation is also taught through shared and Guided Reading and writing sessions.
 Teachers display the correct terminology expected for each Year group in classrooms and expect the children to use and understand it.

 In a separate session outside of English lessons, children in Foundation Stage and KS1 are taught the principles and practice of phonics following the guidance of Letters and Sounds supported by LCP Phonics Planning.
-The Foundation Stage starts in Nursery with Phase 1; Reception continues with Phase 2 to Phase 3; Year 1 continues with Phase 3 up to Phase 5 and Year 2 continues with Phase 6.
+The Foundation Stage starts in Nursery with Phase 1; Reception continues with Phase 2 to Phase 4; Year 1 continues with Phase 4 up to Phase 5 and Year 2 continues with Phase 6.
 The teaching of phonics is essential in helping children to develop their reading.
-When children have completer the phonics phase teaching they then progress to the statutory spellings as out lined in the Year 2 Programme of Study.
+When children have completed the phonics phase teaching they then progress to the statutory spellings as out lined in the Year 2 Programme of Study.
 Weekly spelling lists are sent home linked to phonics/Spelling patterns being taught.
 To help parents and carers support their children, we run a phonics workshop for Nursery and reception parents each September.
+Please also see the links below to some helpful articles.

 Literacy Development in Early Years Foundation Stage